bodo-ai/Bodo/benchmarks/tpch/README.md

 ## 3. Running the Benchmarks

-This section describes how to reproduce benchmark results for both single node and multi-node configurations for the libraries listed below:
+This section describes how to run the benchmark for both the single node and multi-node configurations for the libraries listed below:

 ### Software versions